EF Ultimate Break // Bali Tropical Escape: Packing + Free Time Guide

 • Be aware that you may have to lug your suitcase up flights upon flights of stairs, a ton of sand, and who knows what else.
 Nothing wrong with this, just something to keep in mind.

 • Outerwear? one very light waterproof jacket (if any jacket at all), emphasis on waterproof (not water resistant - I learned from experience that this is not the same jacket rating).
 Taking a jacket would be for the purpose of staying dry here, rather than staying warm.
 So, make sure it's light and packable!
-Columbia is a really good brand for waterproof jackets, and I have my favorites listed in my Amazon storefront below.
+Columbia is a really good brand for waterproof jackets, and I have my favorites listed in my Amazon storefront as well.
 I went to Bali in May, and this is of course weather dependent, but I only used my jacket one time (for *maybe* 15 minutes) during the Mt.
 Batur hike.
+It wasn't raining, and I got plenty warm quick enough.

 • Do I need hiking boots?
 In my opinion, no. You could wear them especially for the hiking morning if you choose, but it's not absolutely necessary and would definitely take up a lot of packing space.
 I brought my Columbia hiking tennis shoes and they were perfect for this hike.
 Light and just like any sneaker in size, they weren't overly bulky.
 I ended up wearing them more than I wanted to because I had massive blisters. :( on that note, I have blister patches/band aids listed in my amazon that I discovered on this exact trip from my friend Savannah.
 Seriously a life saver, they're a must have on any trip for me now!